+'''

-ooc.oci.server=ID [options], bidir --protocol ID The following options are supported:
+ooc.oci.server=ID [options], bidir --protocol ID

+'''

 protocol ID Specifies the identifier of the underlying plug-in.
-This parameter is required. prococor ib This parameter is required.
+This parameter is required.
+This parameter is required.

 Because the bi-directional plug-in is layered on another plug-in, the underlying plug-in must be installed first.
 For example, to install bi-directional IIOP, the IIOP plug-in is installed first, and then the bi-directional plug-in is installed: